 For the third year running, Qatar last week put on a major conference in Doha showcasing the Middle East’s growing efforts in genomics and precision medicine.
 But unlike in previous years, star speakers from Saudi Arabia were absent from the event.

 That nation and three others—Bahrain, the United Arab Emirates (UAE), and Egypt—abruptly severed diplomatic ties with Qatar in early June, citing the Qatari government’s purported support for terrorism.
 They also imposed sanctions on the gulf state, hampering its decadelong effort to build a world-class scientific infrastructure and catalyze research in the region.
-“Everyone is losing when it comes to science,” says Hilal Lashuel, a neuroscientist at the Swiss Federal Polytechnic Institute in Lausanne and a former executive director of the Qatar Biomedical Research Institute.
+“Everyone is losing when it comes to science,” says Hilal Lashuel, a neuroscientist at the Swiss Federal Institute of Technology in Lausanne and a former executive director of the Qatar Biomedical Research Institute.

 Qatar’s scientific community is tiny: It has about 2000 research staff, including several hundred scientists, many of whom are expats.
 But to wean itself off income from natural gas and develop a knowledge economy, the government has sunk billions of dollars into R&D. Qatar increasingly punches above its weight in science, having more than doubled its output of scientific papers tracked by Web of Science since 2013.